cdstanford/pystate/README.md

 ## Technical notes and limitations

+Since CRC32 is a 32-bit hash, it is not an exact representation.
+It's also not cryptographically secure and doesn't necessarily behave pseudorandomly, so is not appropriate for applications where strong unpredictability is needed.

-This module heavily relies on `pickle` and lifts some limitations from `pickle`.
+The current implementation heavily relies on `pickle` and lifts some limitations from `pickle`.
+Unpicklable attributes can be explicitly excluded from the state by prefixing with `_`, but unpicklable function arguments are not currently supported.

 The maintained CRC code is a hash of the following bytes, in order:
 1. All function calls on the stack (pickled triple of the function name, arguments, and keyword arguments)
 2. All attributes in the object not prefixed with `_`, and which are picklable

-Unpicklable attributes are thus supported (with a simple try-catch if the pickling fails), e.g. `threading.Lock()` but unpicklable function arguments are not.
-Any class with relevant attributes prefixed with `_` is also currently not supported.
+Other forms of state are not currently supported (e.g., local variables, line-specific control flow state, or external storage).